Addiction | 4 min read

-September 27, 2021
+On September 27, 2021

-Physical symptoms that Alpram may help include physical muscular tension, heart palpitations, inability to sleep and restlessness, persistent worrying thoughts, constant feelings of fear and panic.
+Physical symptoms that Alpram may help with include physical muscular tension, heart palpitations, inability to sleep and restlessness, persistent worrying thoughts, and constant feelings of fear and panic.
 It is the most prescribed benzodiazepine and is in the medicine cabinets of an estimated 50 million Americans, making just one more reason why this drug is abused at such high rates.

 One of the most prevalent side effects noticed by those who take it is the marked decrease in sex drive and libido.
 This is frequently attributed to Alpram’s potent relaxation effect, which commonly removes most of the user’s sex drive.
-The relaxing mood is what usually attracts new users, providing them with feelings of relaxation nearly to euphoria while they quickly build a dependence on the drug.
+The relaxing mood usually attracts new users, providing them with feelings of relaxation nearly to euphoria while they quickly build a dependence on the drug.

 Additional physical effects that Alpram users may experience include:

-When stopping Alpram, or even reducing the dosage per the doctor’s instructions, there is a significant chance of serious and even potentially deadly side effects.
+When stopping Alpram or even reducing the dosage per the doctor’s instructions, there is a significant chance of serious and potentially deadly side effects.
 If a prescription Alpram user forgets to take a dose or more, they are at an elevated risk of seizure.
 Those that take Alpram long-term are at an increased risk for things like failing memory functions, uncontrollable symptoms of anxiety, shaking, seizures, hyperactivity, and sedation that can last for several days.

 Alpram withdrawal symptoms, severity, and timeline often look different for everyone and will depend on several factors like age, sex, and medical history.
 However, it will also largely depend on the addiction history of the individual seeking recovery.

-Benzodiazepine withdrawal syndrome is often described as uncomfortable, even annoying, but there are some cases where the withdrawals will be severe and will require medical supervision to avoid potentially dangerous complications.
+Benzodiazepine withdrawal syndrome is often described as uncomfortable, even annoying, but there are some cases where the withdrawals will be severe and require medical supervision to avoid potentially dangerous complications.
 The symptoms that are often experienced during this period will usually include: